-SB63—(workplaces, restaurants, and bars)—An Act prohibiting smoking in certain places—Passed House Judiciary Committee on 1/24, sent to Rules Committee
+SB63—(workplaces, restaurants, and bars; local opt-out)—An Act prohibiting smoking in certain places—Heard in Rules Committee, substitute bill adopted, returned to Rules Committee

 Exemptions: Smoking is allowed in stand-alone tobacco retail and in e-cigarette stores that do not share a common mall entrance and are not in a strip mall with a childcare facility; a vehicle that is a place of employment when the vehicle is used exclusively by one person; on a vessel engaged in commercial fishing or sport charter fishing; a private residence except while a health care provider is present; in authorized smoking shelters; and in stand-alone licensed marijuana establishments if permitted by the Marijuana Control Board.
 Also, smoking is permitted in separate enclosed smoking area located in the Anchorage terminal for international passengers who are in transit and prohibited by law from leaving the airport if the smoking area is vented directly to an outdoor area.